 Step 5: Option to submit additional written materials to the ad hoc committee

 The ad hoc grievance committee will meet to discuss the rebuttals, and any other information you or the instructor choose to submit.
 You will be able to submit materials prior to the meeting or in person to the ad hoc grievance committee.
-You won’t have to face your professor during this process, as neither party may be present while the other is appearing before the committee or while the committee is deliberating.
+The committee may ask you to appear in person, but you will not have to face your professor during this process.
+Neither party may be present while the other is appearing before the committee or while the committee is deliberating.